Convert Brazilian Real to Euro

 90-day BRL/EUR context

-Over the past 90 days, BRL/EUR has traded between 0.1630 and 0.1741.
-The current rate of 0.1714 sits roughly 76% through that range — near the upper end, meaning Euro has been weaker than typical against Brazilian Real recently.
-Versus the rate 90 days ago, Brazilian Real has strengthened by 5.16% against Euro.
+Over the past 90 days, BRL/EUR has traded between 0.1670 and 0.1741.
+The current rate of 0.1681 sits roughly 16% through that range — near the lower end, meaning Euro has been stronger than typical against Brazilian Real recently.
+Versus the rate 90 days ago, Brazilian Real has held roughly flat (+0.39%) against Euro.

 BRL/EUR Price History